Visoahmadcs/arabic-letter-learning/README.md

 ## Deployment

-This application can be deployed to platforms like Heroku or Netlify.
-The necessary files (Procfile, requirements.txt) are included.
+This application is deployed using GitHub Pages and can be accessed at [https://visoahmadcs.github.io/arabic-letter-learning](https://visoahmadcs.github.io/arabic-letter-learning).

 ## Technologies Used